keremciu/sketch-use-fontawesome/README.md

 sketch-use-fontawesome
 =================

-Its a nice plugin to use fontawesome in Sketch for frontend developers and designers!
+Its a nice plugin to use fontawesome in Sketch for developers and designers.

-It will be helped you when you use font awesome font.

-For frontend developer: a designer used an icon, how can you learn alias of the icon?
-- yep, true. you can learn it with this plugin only one click!

-For designer: you want to use an icon from fontawesome but you need to find a cheatsheet to copy it in your design.
-- yep, you can add an icon with only alias not with a cheatsheet!

 ![demo][demo-image]

+# Quick Look

+## =for Designer
+When you want to add an icon from fontawesome, you don't need to find a cheatsheet to copy it in your design.
+- You can easily add it with alias of the icon.

+## =for Developer
+When you want to learn the alias of the icon which is added from a designer.
+- You can easily learn it with one click.

 # Install